ddxv/mobile-network-traffic/README.md

 # 2024: How to Sniff Mobile HTTPs from Apps

-Want to see how to do a Man in the Middle attack to see your devices encrypted HTTPS outgoing requests and their responses?
-This flow is for troubleshooting mobile advertising and checking the security of apps on your phone.
-To see the previous notes you can check `/old-docs/`.
+This README is a recipe for setting up a man in the middle attack to see your emulated device's encrypted HTTPS outgoing requests and their responses in clear text.
+This is useful for security, journalism and of course troubleshooting mobile advertising.
+To see previous notes you can check `/old-docs/`.

 ## Waydroid Setup